azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Complete the TODOs numbered 7 through 11 in the GetSentimentScore method
+1. Complete the TODOs numbered 7 through 11 in the GetSentimentScore method.

-2. Complete TODO 12 in the ProcessChatMessage Function
+2. Complete TODO 12 in the ProcessChatMessage Function.

 #### Exit criteria

-- You should see no errors in either the GetSentimentScore or ProcessChatMessage methods
+- You should see no errors in either the GetSentimentScore or ProcessChatMessage methods.

 ### Task 2: Implement linguistic understanding